John Lorne Campbell: Later life

 For much of the 1970s, Campbell fought a bitter but ultimately successful battle to maintain ferry service to Canna, which both he and the local population saw as a desperately needed lifeline to the outside world.
 Campbell later explained, "It was from my Campbell grandfather that I learned that it was the duty of a Highland laird to defend his tenants and employees - as Highlanders we did not consider a cash nexus the sole basis of our personal relationships with them.
 That was the basis of my own relationship with the Canna people.
 I can see that nowadays it is considered to be an old fashioned one, but I am prepared to stand by it at all times.
 If the laird wants loyalty from his tenants and employees, he must be loyal to them."

 In 1981 Campbell donated Canna to the National Trust for Scotland, but continued to live on the island.
 Interviews with Campbell and Shaw were broadcast in 1985 on Scottish Television, in a programme called "Canna – an Island Story".

-In 1990, Campbell was awarded an OBE by Queen Elizabeth II, but declined to travel to travel to Holyrood Palace for the ceremony.
+In 1990, Campbell was awarded an OBE by Queen Elizabeth II, but declined to travel to Holyrood Palace for the ceremony.
 His biographer, Ray Perman, suspects that, "The thought of bowing before a Hanoverian monarch may have been too much for him."
-Instead, Ian Campbell, 12th Duke of Argyll, Chief of Clan Campbell, and Lord Lieutenant of Argyll and Bute travelled to Canna to present the award, but Campbell remained painfully shy had to be coaxed with difficulty into attending the ceremony.
+Instead, Ian Campbell, 12th Duke of Argyll, Chief of Clan Campbell, and Lord Lieutenant of Argyll and Bute travelled to Canna to present the award, but Campbell remained painfully shy and had to be coaxed with difficulty into attending the ceremony.

 In 1991, Campbell went on the record as a vocal sceptic and harsh critic of the Orkney child abuse scandal, which involved allegations of Satanic ritual abuse against the minister and nine sets of parents on the island of South Ronaldsay.
 Campbell compared the allegations to the 1614 investigation by the Spanish Inquisition into a witch hunt in the Basque Country, which concluded that no witchcraft had ever taken place.
 Campbell was harshly criticized for making this comparison, but he was later proven to have been correct.
 The Orkney allegations were later found to be completely baseless.

 According to Ray Perman, "In 1992, he received a Papal Knighthood.
 This accolade pleased him most, since it was granted on the recommendation of the Catholic priests of the islands and West Highlands -- men he respected and had worked with over decades.
 A Traditionalist in religious matters who always favored the Latin Mass, he nevertheless petitioned the Church authorities to have the service of investiture in Gaelic."